Layer Cake (novel): Plot summary

 The narrator tasks his old friend Cody, also known as Billy Bogus and his partner Tiptoes with locating Charlie.
 Cody expects little difficulty and quickly accepts the job.
-While looking for Cody in a London club, the narrator encounters Sydney, a low-ranking member of the Yahoos.
-The narrator then meets Sydney's girlfriend Tammy, to whom he is immediately attracted.
+While looking for Cody in a London club, the narrator encounters Sidney, a low-ranking member of the Yahoos.
+The narrator then meets Sidney's girlfriend Tammy, to whom he is immediately attracted.
 Before leaving the club, Tammy gives him her number and surreptitiously asks him to call her.
-While speaking with Sydney, the narrator hears a story about the leader of Sydney's crew, a man named Darren who prefers to be known as The Duke.
+While speaking with Sidney, the narrator hears a story about the leader of Sidney's crew, a man named Darren who prefers to be known as The Duke.
 The Duke and his girlfriend, Slasher, are a pair of dedicated coke addicts who live just outside London.
 The pair of them have become steadily more paranoid due to their cocaine use, and this paranoia leads Slasher to attack a member of the local council with pepper spray when he visits their home.
 Slasher also manages to kill one of the Duke's prized Dobermans, Mike Tyson, by shooting it.
-Sydney thinks the story is hilarious, but the narrator panics upon realising that the Duke probably had his number along with Mister Mortimer's, and the police could very well have information on them now.
+Sidney thinks the story is hilarious, but the narrator panics upon realising that the Duke probably had his number along with Mister Mortimer's, and the police could very well have information on them now.

 The narrator sets about finding a buyer for the ecstasy pills, and he, Mortimer and Clarkie go to Liverpool to meet with Trevor and Shanks, two powerful North England drug dealers.
 Upon their arrival, Shanks tells the narrator and his colleagues that the Yahoos have in fact stolen the pills from a neo-Nazi outfit in Amsterdam, and they used the narrator and Mortimers' names to gain credibility.
 Shanks tells the narrator that the Germans have unleashed an assassin named Klaus to recover the pills and eliminate the thieves.
 Unfortunately for the narrator, Klaus believes that he was the one who initiated the robbery.
 The meeting ends and Trevor invites the narrator to come to dinner at his house.
 The narrator has a nightmare involving Jimmy Price and awakes to a television news story about the brutal torture and murder of a boatman named Van Tuck.
 At Trevor's house, Trevor and the narrator are discussing the state of the drugs game when the narrator offhandedly mentions Van Tuck's murder.
 Trevor flies into a panic and takes the narrator to see Duncan, a local reporter who is friendly with many police officers and feeds Trevor information.
 On the way, Trevor explains that Van Tuck was a smuggler and he was currently moving several million pounds' worth of marijuana into the country for Trevor.
 Trevor's hope is that Van Tuck had not yet picked up the shipment, but there is a strong possibility that the police will have confiscated the drugs during their investigation of Van Tuck's murder.
 Through Duncan, Trevor discovers that the cannabis has been seized by the police and after destroying many of Duncan's possessions in a rage, the action moves back to London.